Hone logo

 Key Requirements:

-• The Promise should resolve without any specific value when the time delay is complete.
+• The Promise should resolve after the specified duration.

 Examples